Oneflow-Inc/oneflow-documentation/en/docs/cookies/transfer_learning.md

 In this section, ResNet-18 is used as the feature extractor for image classification task on [CIFAR-10 Dataset](http://www.cs.toronto.edu/~kriz/cifar.html)

-Pretraining models for ResNet-18 (trained on ImageNet dataset), and CIFAR-10 dataset are both conveniently available through [FlowVision](https://github.com/Oneflow-Inc/vision).
+Pretrained models for ResNet-18 (trained on ImageNet dataset), and CIFAR-10 dataset are both conveniently available through [FlowVision](https://github.com/Oneflow-Inc/vision).

 First import the required dependencies: